mmbase/CMSContainer/CMSContainer/branches/b1_5/CMSContainer_Portlets/portlets-search/README.txt

 DESCRIPTION:
-The search portlet, needs the lucues module.
+The search portlet, needs the Luceus module.